bjmain/working_docker/README.md

 ### To run both [Tigmint](https://hub.docker.com/r/bcgsc/tigmint/) and scaffold the corrected assembly with ARCS :
 /home/linuxbrew/tigmint/bin/tigmint-make arcs draft=knwr_F_spades reads=barcoded  #you need to be in the same directory as reads

+## Note: If the stop an AWS instance, screens are terminated with its running docker container

 ### copy files to and from aws
 scp -i .pem knwr_F_spades.fa.gz ubuntu@XXXXamazonaws.com:~
 scp -i .pem ubuntu@XXXXamazonaws.com:~ knwr_F_spades.fa.gz